 The Troutnut fishing a Catskill tailwater.

 From age 10-12 I spent (Spent: The wing position of many aquatic insects when they fall on the water after mating.
 The wings of both sides lay flat on the water.
 The word may be used to describe insects with their wings in that position, as well as the position itself.) much of my time poking around a couple of very small streams within bicycle or walking range of my house in the woods.
 They were too warm and intermittent to hold trout, but many minnows lived there and I learned their taxonomy and sought every local species for my aquarium like a collector.
-I remember my dad showing me what caddisflies were at one point, but I never became really interested in invertebrates at the time.
+My dad showed me what caddisflies were at one point, but I never became really interested in invertebrates at the time.